webdiscus/pug-plugin/README.md

 </html>
 ```

 All this is done by one Pug plugin, without additional plugins and loaders.
-To save build time, to keep your webpack config clear and clean, just use this plugin.
+To save build time, to keep your Webpack config clear and clean, just use this plugin.

 ---